RetroJohn86/PoGo-Unpacked-DL-Assets/Readme.md

 **+** __**Repository Info**__

-As from the September 2024, the Download Size for this Repo is : **?** ( Please Note The Size Can Change At Anytime Due Too Updates. )
+As from the September 2024, the Download Size for this Repo is : **1.92 GB** ( Please Note The Size Can Change At Anytime Due Too Updates. )
-**This Repository is of all thinks found and mined in the APK File, including Images and More.
+**This Repository is of all thinks found and mined in the APK and Cache Files, including Images and More.
 This repo is organized based on category and is a combination of remote assets found inside the APK.
-NOTE: This repository has doubles files in it.**
+NOTE: This repository may have doubles files in it.**

 __**Files and Folder Structure**__

-All images in this repo are found and mined and are located are organized based on category e.g. Animator, AudioClip, Font, Image Cache, Lost and Found, Mesh, Sprite, TextAsset and Texture2D.
+All images in this repo are found and mined and are located are organized based on category e.g. Animator, AudioClip, Font, Image Cache, Mesh, Sprite, TextAsset, Texture2D and More.

 ## __**Disclaimer**__